ephraimduncan/awesome-developer-dictionary/README.md

 - **data structure**: a data structure is a data organization, management, and storage format that enables efficient access and modification.
 - **debugging**: the process of finding and resolving bugs (defects or problems that prevent correct operation) within computer programs, software, or systems.
 - **destructuring**: a convenient way of extracting multiple values from data stored in objects and Arrays.
+- **DHCP**: Dynamic Host Configuration Protocol, a protocol which provides new devices on a network the information they need to communicate with other devices
 - **documentation (docs)**: a written text or illustration that accompanies a software which either explains how the software operates or how to use it.

 ## E